Phase detector: Phase frequency detector

 In 1976 it was shown that by using a three-state phase frequency detector configuration (using only two flip-flops) instead of the original RCA/Motorola four flip-flops configurations, this problem could be elegantly overcome.
 For other types of phase-frequency detectors other, though possibly less-elegant, solutions exist to the dead zone phenomenon.
 Other solutions are necessary since the three-state phase-frequency detector does not work for certain applications involving randomized signal degradation, which can be found on the inputs to some signal regeneration systems (e.g., clock recovery designs).

 A proportional phase detector employs a charge pump that supplies charge amounts in proportion to the phase error detected.
 Some have dead bands and some do not.
 Specifically, some designs produce both up and down control pulses even when the phase difference is zero.
 These pulses are small, nominally the same duration, and cause the charge pump to produce equal-charge positive and negative current pulses when the phase is perfectly matched.
 Phase detectors with this kind of control system don't exhibit a dead band and typically have lower minimum peak-to-peak jitter when used in PLLs.

-In PLL applications it is frequently required to know when the loop is out of lock.
+In PLL applications, it is frequently required to know when the loop is out of lock.
 The more complex digital phase-frequency detectors usually have an output that allows a reliable indication of an out-of-lock condition.

 Electronic phase detector

-Some signal processing techniques such as those used in radar may require both the amplitude and the phase of a signal, to recover all the information encoded in that signal.
+Some signal processing techniques such as those used in radar may require both the amplitude and the phase of a signal to recover all the information encoded in that signal.
 One technique is to feed an amplitude-limited signal into one port of a product detector and a reference signal into the other port; the output of the detector will represent the phase difference between the signals.

 Optical phase detectors

-In optics phase detectors are also known as interferometers.
+In optics, phase detectors are also known as interferometers.
 For pulsed (amplitude modulated) light, it is said to measure the phase between the carriers.
 It is also possible to measure the delay between the envelopes of two short optical pulses by means of cross correlation in a nonlinear crystal.
-And it is possible to measure the phase between the envelope and the carrier of an optical pulse, by sending a pulse into a nonlinear crystal.
-There the spectrum gets wider and at the edges the shape depends significantly on the phase.
+It is possible to measure the phase between the envelope and the carrier of an optical pulse by sending a pulse into a nonlinear crystal.
+There, the spectrum gets wider, and at the edges the shape depends significantly on the phase.